Rafael Guastavino: Guastavino Fireproof Construction Company

-In 1881 Guastavino came to New York City from Valencia, with his youngest son, nine-year-old Rafael III.
-In Spain he had been an accomplished architect and was a contemporary of Antoni Gaudí.
+In 1881 Guastavino came to New York City from Valencia, with his youngest son, nine-year-old Rafael Jr. In Spain he had been an accomplished architect and was a contemporary of Antoni Gaudí.
 In the March 7, 1885 article entitled "The Dakota Apartment House", printed in The Real Estate Record and Builders Guide, Guastavino was identified as the contractor in charge of "fireproof construction" of the luxury apartment building, which was completed in 1884.
 Though not specified, the work may very well have included the groined vault entries on the south side on West 72nd Street, and the north side on West 73rd Street, as well as the construction of the subterranean basement, and the 3-foot thick arched floors between the basement and attic levels.

-Guastavino was commissioned by the firm of McKim, Mead, and White for their Boston Public Library (1889), which increased his reputation with every major architect on the East Coast.
+Guastavino was commissioned by the firm of McKim, Mead, and White for their Boston Central Library (1889), which increased his reputation with every major architect on the East Coast.
 His published drawings of interior decoration of the Spanish Renaissance style caught the eye of an architect, who asked him to submit a design for the planned New York Progress Club building.
 After forming a partnership with William Blodgett, Guastavino eventually was offered a construction position in 1890 with George W. Vanderbilt to construct arches for the new mansion, Biltmore Estate at Asheville, North Carolina.